Autism Terminology

 Scripting

 For some Autistic people, social situations can be challenging, as it can be difficult to identify and understand social cues, certain types of language, and other people’s emotions and behaviors.
-To navigate the stress and uncertainty that social situations may cause, an Autistic person may prepare and practice behaviors and phrases that they can use in these circumstances.
+To navigate the stress and uncertainty that social situations may cause, an Autistic person may prepare and practice behaviors and phrases they can use in these circumstances.

 Examples of scripting include pre-planning answers to questions that may arise during a phone-call or conversation, or practicing maintaining body language such as posture or eye contact.